 Here, you’ll find a wide range of pan-fried, grilled and cooked Southeast Asian specialties that are far better than any Thai restaurant in town.
 Grab your picnic blanket, watch the vendors cook your dish on a simple gas stove on the grass or get your body streched by a real Thai massaged.
 We’ve listed our favorite foods that are available in the park.

 1. Papaya Salad (Som Tam)

-There are many Som Tam vendors in Preußenpark, but only one makes it fresh, and he’s the BEST.
-It’s possible that there will be a woman in his seat -they follow the same principle, but this is what the area usually looks like.
-This Som Tam is even more delicious than the one’s I had in Thailand.
+There are many Som Tam vendors in Preußenpark, but only one prepares it fresh, and he’s the BEST.
+His Som Tam is even more delicious than the one’s I had in Thailand.

 2. Grilled Squid (on a stick)

 There’s not much to say about the grilled quid.
 It’s grilled squid!
 It may look weird to those who don’t usually dabble in seafood, but it tastes delicious.